IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 The **openTEPES** model represents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years), defined as a set of **generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for several future years**.
 It is a tool for energy system planners to support the energy transition towards a **decarbonized, reliable, and affordable energy system**.
-The user predefines the expansion candidates, so the model determines the optimal decisions among them
+The user predefines the expansion candidates, so the model determines the optimal decisions among them.

 It automatically determines optimal expansion plans that satisfy multiple attributes simultaneously.
 Its main features are: